Applying for a Schengen visa in Pretoria

 Make an (MVV) appointment at our Consulate General in CAPE TOWN

 Since June 6th, 2013 biometrics have been implemented for Schengenvisa.
 This implicates that all applicants need to apply in person.
 It is not possible to apply for a Schengenvisa or Dutch passport at our Honorary Consulates in Windhoek, Gaborone, Mbane and Maseru.
 People living in Windhoek/Namibia can submit their application at the German Embassy in Windhoek.
 People living in Gaborone/Botswana can submit their application at the French Embassy in Gaborone.

 South African temporary passports

-From 1 April 2007, the Benelux countries (Belgium, the Netherlands and Luxembourg) do not longer accept South African temporary passports for tavelling to the Netherlands, Belgium or Luxembourg.
+South African temporary passports are no longer accepted by the Netherlands, Belgium and Luxembourg as a travel document.
 This means that no Schengen visa can be put in this kind of travel documents.

-Visa fees have to be paid by bank- or credit card (with exception of American Express & Diners) upon submitting of the application and will not be refunded if the visa is not granted or the application is withdrawn.
-The Consulate in Durban only accepts cash payments.
+Visa fees can be paid by bank- or credit card only (with exception of American Express and Diners) upoin submitting of the applications.
+For security reasons the Netherlands embassy in Pretoria and the Consulate-General in Capetown cannot accept cash payments.
+The fee is non refundable.